cozfuttu/knowledge_is_power/Hash Function.md

 A hash function is a function that is used to map data of arbitrary size to fixed-size values.
 The values returned by a hash function are called hash values, hash codes, digests, or simply hashes.

 Hash functions have many uses in computing.
 They are commonly used in hash tables, a fundamental data structure in computer science, to quickly locate a data record given its search key.
-Hash functions are also used in [[cryptography]] for purposes such as data integrity verification and password storage.
+Hash functions are also used in [[Cryptography]] for purposes such as data integrity verification and password storage.

 Here are some important properties of a hash function: